ezeokerita333/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of elections employee has given you the following tasks to complete the election audit of a recent loacl congressional election.
+A Colorado Board of elections employee has given you the following tasks to complete the election audit of a recent loacl congressional election with the help of python.

 1. Calaculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.